booorayan/oclapi2/README.md

 AWS CloudWatch helps to detect issues and resolve problems with enterprise applications, databases, and workloads.

-It can trigger alarms when metrics (e.g. resource metrics) exceeds a defined threshold
+It can trigger alarms when metrics (e.g. resource metrics) exceeds a defined threshold.

+It also presents logs for error and access checking